 How to Spot an APA Citation

-One interesting difference in the way APA cited sources are formatted is that the titles of the works are not alphabetized.
-For example, a book titled APA Citations Styles: A Complete Guide, is written out as APA citation styles: A complete guide.
+One interesting difference in APA cited sources is that you don’t capitalize the titles of the works in the typical way.
+For example, for a book titled APA Citations Styles: A Complete Guide, you’d write APA citation styles: A complete guide.
 APA uses the author-date style for in-text and source citations, including books, online sources and periodicals.

-Chapter six and seven in the Publication Manual of the American Psychological Association, Sixth Edition covers citing sources and organizing references.
+Chapters 6 and 7 in the Publication Manual of the American Psychological Association, Sixth Edition covers citing sources and organizing references.
 These chapters are the ones students will use the most for formatting their school research papers.
 It’s helpful to purchase the book for reference.
-APA maintains a website as well.
-These styles are updated regularly to account for new developments.
-APA style manual will release its seventh edition soon.
+The APA maintains a website and updates these styles regularly to account for new developments.
+Expect the seventh edition of the APA style manual soon.

 Technology helps students a great deal these days.
-Most word processing software apps make it easy to format research papers by setting margins, headers, footers and tabs.
+Most word processing software makes it easy to format research papers by setting margins, headers, footers and tabs.

 Citations and References

 APA uses an author-date style of citation with a reference list.
-The in-text citations are simple and include the author, date and page number of the cited source.
+The in-text citations are simple: they include the author, date and page number of the cited source.
 This in-text citation refers to the full source citation listed in the references.
 In author-date style, the author’s name is followed by the date of publication: